Distracted Driving Statistics and Facts

 371

-Drivers ages 15 to 20 had the highest distraction rate at 7%, making them the age group most likely to be distracted in fatal crashes.
-The 25 to 34 age group shows a different pattern.
-While their distraction rate of 6% is just above average, they made up 710 of 3,143 distracted drivers in fatal crashes — 23% of all distraction-involved drivers.
-This is the highest share of any age group and reflects both the size of this age group on the roads and their crash involvement patterns.
+At 7%, drivers ages 15 to 20 had the highest distraction rate of any age group in fatal crashes.
+The 25-to-34 age group tells a different story.
+Their distraction rate of 6% was just above average, but they made up 710 of 3,143 distracted drivers in fatal crashes, or 23% of all distraction-involved drivers.
+That's the highest share of any age group.
+The figure reflects how many 25-to-34-year-olds drive and how often they appear in crash records.

 Among distracted drivers using cellphones, the 25 to 34 age group led with 88 drivers.
 This represents 12% of distracted drivers in that age group.
 Cellphone use among distracted drivers falls sharply with age: only 8% of distracted drivers ages 65 to 74 and 2% of those 75 and older were using phones at the time of the crash.